Steenbras River: Catchment and Hydrology

 The main catchment has an area of approximately 70 km^{2}, including the dams, and lies between the Hottentots Holland Mountains to the northwest and the Kogelberg to the southeast, in the Cape Fold Belt.
 The valley upstream of the lower dam was a fairly broad, open valley.
 Downstream of the dam, the river flows through a steep-sided, rocky valley to the narrow coastal plain on the eastern shore of False Bay.
 The dams are fed by the main river as well as numerous unnamed streams and seasonal drainage lines.
 The length of the main stream, including the dams, is about 17 km.

 The geology of the catchment consists mostly of quartzitic sandstone with thin layers of shale and conglomerate of the Table Mountain Sandstone.
 This geology forms the Table Mountain Group aquifer, a fractured rock aquifer with complex underground water pathways, which makes city-operated artificial recharge unfeasible in the area.

-The long-term average runoff of the catchment was estimated to be 50 x 10^{6}m^{3} per annum.
+The long-term average runoff of the catchment was estimated to be 50 × 10^{6}m^{3} per annum.
 However, the flow has been significantly altered by the dams.
 According to a 2009 Department of Water and Sanitation study, the discharge at the Ecological Water Reserve (EWR) site in July 2009 was 0.42 m³/s, similar to the present-day average for that month (0.41 m³/s) but nearly double the 0.26 m³/s expected under natural, undammed conditions.

 Most of the catchment lies within the boundaries of the City of Cape Town.
 The mean annual rainfall recorded at the dam between 1963 and 1981 was 984 mm, but it is higher in the upper reaches of the catchment, in the order of 2,000 mm per annum.